SORA

 Advancing, promoting and sharing knowledge of health through excellence in teaching, clinical practice and research into the prevention and treatment of illness

-Perioperative medicine for Older People undergoing Surgery Scale Up (POPS-SUp): Study Protocol
+Perioperative Medicine for Older People Undergoing Surgery Scale Up (POPS-SUp): study protocol

-Dhesi, JK; Partridge, JSL; Strausser, BC; Bearne, LM; Hall, N; Healey, A; Houghton, JSM; Magill, L; Modarai, B; Moppett, IK; et al. Dhesi, JK; Partridge, JSL; Strausser, BC; Bearne, LM; Hall, N; Healey, A; Houghton, JSM; Magill, L; Modarai, B; Moppett, IK; Mudford, L; Norrie, J; Pearse, RM; Pinkney, T; Saratzis, A; Sayers, R; Vindrola-Padros, C; Waring, J (2025) Perioperative medicine for Older People undergoing Surgery Scale Up (POPS-SUp): Study Protocol.
-BMJ Open.
-ISSN 2044-6055 (In Press)
+Dhesi, JK; Partridge, JSL; Strasser, BC; Bearne, LM; Hall, N; Healey, A; Houghton, JSM; Magill, L; Modarai, B; Moppett, IK; et al. Dhesi, JK; Partridge, JSL; Strasser, BC; Bearne, LM; Hall, N; Healey, A; Houghton, JSM; Magill, L; Modarai, B; Moppett, IK; Mudford, L; Norrie, J; Pearse, RM; Pinkney, T; Saratzis, A; Sayers, R; Vindrola-Padros, C; Waring, J (2025) Perioperative Medicine for Older People Undergoing Surgery Scale Up (POPS-SUp): study protocol.
+BJS Open, 9 (6). zraf063.
+ISSN 2474-9842 https://doi.org/10.1093/bjsopen/zraf063

 SGUL Authors: Bearne, Lindsay Mary